Phillip-Rek/perthite/README.md

-# <div align="center"> Photon-JS </div>
+# <div align="center"> potassium </div>

-Photon-JS is a lightweight, easy to learn JavaScript templating engine.
+potassium is a lightweight, easy to learn JavaScript templating engine.

 ## Installing
 For now you can download this remote repository to your local machine and start using it right away.

 ## Documentation
-Read wiki page for documentation. [wiki](http://github.com/Phillip-Rek/Photon-JS/wiki)
+Read wiki page for documentation. [wiki](http://github.com/Phillip-Rek/potassium/wiki)

 ## Bug Reporting